Fun Run replaces Cross Country at Lake Rerewhakaaitu

 Thursday, July 29, 2021

-On the 26th May Lake Rerewhakaaitu held their first Fun Run event, replacing their traditional cross country.
+Earlier this year Lake Rerewhakaaitu School held their first Fun Run event, replacing their traditional cross country.
 The school was motivated to make the change after reading the P.E New Zealand position paper on Primary School Cross Country events.

 After reading P.E.
 New Zealand's position paper, staff discussed the purpose of their cross country and questioned their motivations for continuing to run the event.
 Realising that not every child enjoyed running, they wanted to create an event that would get students excited.
 A fun run was born.